 Payday loans, title loans and other usury loans.
 A discussion about greed, abuse and general human corruption.

-There is a fairy tale that a good credit score will get you a better life.
 We know that most fairy tales are fables designed to teach children a healthy respect for rules and society’s expectation.
-Some fairy tales were written to scare children to stay away from “bad places”, while others teach children to […]
+Some fairy tales were written to scare children to stay away from “bad places”, while others teach children to trust their common sense.

-ONCE AGAIN CONSUMERS LOSE TO BIG BUSINESS Reuters reports that Richard Cordray, director of the Consumer Financial Protection Bureau, will step down at the end of the month.
-Large companies (banks, auto finances, pay day loans and student loans, to name a very few) are ecstatic because this opens the door for Trump to nominate […]
+Reuters reports that Richard Cordray, director of the Consumer Financial Protection Bureau, will step down at the end of the month.
+Large companies (banks, auto finances, pay day loans and student loans, to name a very few) are ecstatic because this opens the door for Trump to nominate a CFPB head who will go easier […]

-Lenders Must Determine Upfront If Consumers Have the Ability to Repay Loans October 5, 2017 The Consumer Financial Protection Bureau (CFPB) has developed a new rule which has common-sense protections cover loans that require consumers to repay all or most of the debt at once, including payday loans, auto title loans, deposit advance products, and […]
+Payday and title loan traps October 5, 2017 The Consumer Financial Protection Bureau (CFPB) has developed a new rule which has common-sense protections cover loans that require consumers to repay all or most of the debt at once, including payday loans, auto title loans, deposit advance products, and longer-term loans with balloon payments.

 Subprime vehicle loans – according to an article in Automotive News and Bloomberg “about a third of the risky car loans that are bundled into bonds are considered “deep subprime,” a level that has surged since 2010 and is translating to higher delinquencies on the loans, according to Morgan Stanley.”
 Automotive financing is following the […]